wpfnihao/EET/README.md

 EET
 ===

-This is an end-effector tracking package without using ROS, and can be run on Win/*nix.
+This is an end-effector tracking package without using ROS, and can run on Win/*nix.